ToMattBan/a-guide-to-follow/README.md

 ### How to organize them?
 - First `template` then `script` and end with `style`
 - NEVER use logic on the template, instead, use a computed, a function, a watch, a ref, anything but to put the logic on template
-- ALWAYS use `scoped` on your style, and if you need to style a extern component, put everything inside a container with an id and use this id in the styles, so the css won't change anything besides this component:
+- ALWAYS use `scoped` on your style, and if you need to style an external component, put everything inside a container with an id and use this id in the styles, so the css won't change anything besides this component:
   ```<template> <div id="uniqueContainerID">{{ content }}</div>``` </br>
   ```<style lang="scss"> #uniqueContainerID { everyRuleInsideThisSelector } </style>```